 These are all things that naturally decline as we get older.
-Most of your exercise and activity should consist of low impact cardio, especially if we count all our daily activities that increase the heart rate as low-impact cardio.
+Most of your exercise and activity should consist of low-impact cardio, especially if we count all our daily activities that increase the heart rate as low-impact cardio.

-Just compare a senior farmer and a senior office worker that goes for a run couple times a week.
+Just compare a senior farmer and a senior office worker that goes for a run couple of times a week.
 The farmer is very likely in much better overall shape and strength if he has managed to avoid working injuries.

-Most of these day to day activities don’t build and maintain strength.
-Especially in the whole body so strength training is very important for your health.
+Most of these day-to-day activities don’t build and maintain strength.
+Especially in the whole body.
+So strength training is very important for your health.
 But if you live a very active lifestyle otherwise, there might not be a need to do much extra cardio exercise.

 But if you don’t live a very active lifestyle, your overall health can benefit greatly from adding a bit of daily low impact cardio to your routine.

 Active Lifestyle Is Best Low Impact Cardio For Seniors

 So how do you know if you are active enough?
 Well, this one is hard to answer as it depends a bit on your age and what kinds of activities you do.
 One of the best ways to find out is to use a simple pedometer to count your steps every day for several weeks.
 You can use your smartphone as I talked about in the article Free Pedometers For Seniors.